 “The fifth deadly sin is wrath which results in unnecessary violence, a desire to seek revenge, failure to forgive and spite.”

 “I did hit a girl unfairly once due to wrath but I’ve never done so since.

 “Yes, you hit the girl but that wasn’t wrath but defense of your father.
 Your mea culpa on learning her misfortune pardons you.
 While you rued your slap, your sin was not seeking her out to apologize and seek forgiveness afterward.
 That's not a sin of wrath.
 It's a sin of another kind."

-“If wrath is hate, I hated Paul and am guilty but hated more myself.
-How could I be so stupid?
+“If wrath is hating, I’m guilty of hating Paul but I hated myself more for being stupid.
 I never, however, sought revenge.
 Once free of him I accepted who he was, even if I didn’t forgive.
 I’ve struggled to have malice toward none but if I do, it’s toward him.”

 “Paul’s debasement didn’t cause wrath despite your lingering animosity.
 It was despicable what he did to you, a real danger not only to you but your family.
 Would you have shot him in cold blood if he returned only to spew calumnies injurious to your reputation?
 We don’t know but if you would shoot him it would not be because of wrath.
 It would again, be a different deadly sin.